10 tips for maximising your time between now and Christmas

 Don’t be a slave to emails – check them two or three times a day, leaving clear time to get things done

-Cut back on meetings – do you always need to meet someone over coffee to have a discussion, could it be done over the phone?
-Can you combine a few meetings into one afternoon and get people to come to you?
+Cut back on meetings – do you always need to meet someone over coffee to have a discussion, could it be done over the phone or video link?

 - Watch out for social media

 Social media is a great marketing tool, but it can suck up a huge amount of time without you realising.
 Make a rule of no personal social media until lunch break and schedule up as much work social media as you can so you’re not tempted to go in and take a look – before you know it you can get sucked in to weddings, babies and what people have had for dinner!
 If you need to do daily social media for work, allocate a maximum of 30 minutes per day to the task.

 - Don’t panic if you’re having an off day

 We all have days when we’re not working to our peak, don’t worry.
 Use these days to clear the small, easy tasks off your to-do list.
 Just getting some tasks ticked off can start the brain going and you’re ready for more!
 If this doesn’t work, get away from your desk for a moment, make a coffee, talk to your colleagues and clear your mind and then focus on the task when you’re back.
 If that doesn’t work, take some time to go to the gym, be with your family, or chat with a friend.
 Not every day can be productive, so don’t beat yourself up.

 - Devote your entire focus to the task at hand – don’t get distracted